-At March 31, 2019, the Company had two reporting segments: Upstream and Blue Mountain.
+At June 30, 2019, the Company had two reporting segments: Upstream and Blue Mountain.
 The upstream reporting segment was engaged in the exploration, development, production, and sale of oil, natural gas, and NGLs and consists of the Company's properties in the Hugoton Basin, (including the Jayhawk natural gas processing plant, located in Kansas), East Texas, the Mid-Continent, Michigan/Illinois, North Louisiana and the Uinta Basin.
 The Blue Mountain reporting segment was new for the second quarter of 2018 as a result of a change in the way the chief operating decision maker ("CODM") assesses the Company's results of operations following the hiring of a segment manager to lead the Blue Mountain reporting segment and the commissioning of the cryogenic natural gas processing facility during the second quarter of 2018.
 As a result, the first quarter of 2018 segment disclosure has been recast for comparative purposes.
 The Blue Mountain reporting segment consists of a cryogenic natural gas processing facility, a network of gathering pipelines and compressors and produced water services in the Merge/SCOOP/STACK play.
-To assess the performance of the Company's reporting segments, the CODM analyzes field level cash flow.
+To assess the performance of the Company's reporting segments, the CODM analyzes field level cash flow, a non-GAAP financial metric.
 The Company defines field level cash flow as revenues less direct operating expenses.
-Other indirect income (expenses) include "general and administrative expenses," "exploration costs," "depreciation, depletion and amortization," "gains on sale of assets and other, net," "other income and (expenses)" and "reorganization items, net."
+Other indirect income (expenses) include "general and administrative expenses," "exploration costs," "depreciation, depletion and amortization," "impairment of assets held for sale," "losses (gains) on sale of assets and other, net," "other income and (expenses)" and "reorganization items, net."
 Prior period amounts are presented on a comparable basis.
 In addition, information regarding total assets by reporting segment is not presented because it is not reviewed by the CODM.